-We have granted to the underwriters a 30-day option to purchase on a pro rata basis up to additional shares at the initial public offering price less the underwriting discounts and commissions.
-The option may be exercised only to cover any overallotments of common stock.
+We have granted to the underwriters a 30-day option to purchase on a pro rata basis up to 1,725,000 additional shares at the initial public offering price less the underwriting discounts and commissions.
+The option may be exercised only to cover any overallotments of common stock

-The underwriters propose to offer the shares of common stock initially at the public offering price on the cover page of this prospectus and to selling group members at that price less a selling concession of \$ per share.
-The underwriters and selling group members may allow a discount of \$ per share on sales to other broker/dealers.
+The underwriters propose to offer the shares of common stock initially at the public offering price on the cover page of this prospectus and to selling group members at that price less a selling concession of \$0.24 per share.
 After the initial public offering the underwriters may change the public offering price and concession and discount to broker/dealers.

-The following table summarizes the compensation and estimated expenses we will pay:
+The following table summarizes the compensation we will pay:

-Per Share Total

-Without Over-Allotment With Over-Allotment Without Over-Allotment With Over-Allotment

-Underwriting Discounts and \$ \$ \$ \$
+Per S Total Without Over-Allotment With Over-Allotment Without Over-Allotment With Over-Allotment Underwriting Discounts and \$ 0.40 \$ 0.40 \$ 4,600,000 \$ 5,290,000

 Commissions paid by us

-Expenses payable by us \$ \$ \$ \$